yaoweibin/nginx_ajp_module/README.markdown

 __context:__ _http, server, location_

-This directive sets the buffersize, into which will be read the first part of the response, obtained from the ajp server.
+This directive sets the buffer size, into which will be read the first part of the response, obtained from the AJP server.

 In this part of response the small response-header is located, as a rule.